Computational method for highly-constrained molecular dynamics of rigid bodies: coarse-grained simulation of auxetic two-dimensional protein crystals: Summary and Conclusions

 \section{Summary and Conclusions}

-We have developed an efficient and reliable procedure to simulate the dynamical behavior of a lattice built from impenetrable squares linked by rigid rods which emulates the geometry and topology of the auxetic two-dimensional crystals assembled from \textsuperscript{C98}RhuA.
-Such a system is subject to constraints of both holonomic and nonholonomic nature.
+We have developed an efficient and reliable procedure to simulate the dynamical behavior of a network built from impenetrable squares linked by rigid rods; this computational model emulates the geometry and topology of the auxetic two-dimensional crystals assembled from \textsuperscript{C98}RhuA, a system subject to constraints of both holonomic and nonholonomic nature.
 The constraints in velocity space are handled, regardless of their nature, by means of the MTM, which we have shown to be a simple yet powerful tool.
-The treatment of constraints in coordinate space is improved from other approaches by applying the exact values of the Lagrange multipliers (as taken from the acceleration constraints) to initialize the iterative process.
-For shorter timesteps, however, a constant-length ansatz provides a boost in performance by eliminating the need for an iterative protocol.
-It is worth noting that this approach is limited to short timesteps only because of the nonlinearity of the angular variables considered in our model.
-For a system described purely by Euclidean coordinates, the reliability of the method should allow for longer step sizes.
+The treatment of constraints in coordinate space is improved from the traditional approaches by applying the exact values of the Lagrange multipliers (as taken from the acceleration constraints) to initialize the iterative process.
+For shorter time-steps, however, a constant-length ansatz provides a boost in performance by eliminating the need for an iterative protocol.
+It is worth noting that this approach is limited to short time-steps only because of the nonlinearity of the angular variables considered in our model.
+For a system described purely by Cartesian coordinates, the reliability of the method should allow for longer step sizes.
+For instance, this method could be applied to solvent molecules for timescales in which they can be approximated as rigid structures.\cite{WychFraserMobleyEtAl2019}

-The data extracted from the trajectories produced using our developed method were analyzed to characterize the dynamic behavior of the geometric array.
-In particular, the synchronization among building blocks was evaluated as a function of the bond lengths.
-We demonstrate that while both sets of restraints increase the overall correlations, the holonomic constraints produce highly locally correlated motion, while the nonholonomic constraints give rise to a diffuse, lattice-wide dynamical profile.
-Despite this, the time required to reach the collision dominated regimes increases with the length of the linkages.
+Data extracted from the simulated trajectories produced using our developed method were analyzed to characterize the dynamic behavior of the geometric array.
+In particular, the uniformity of motion among building blocks was evaluated as a function of the rigid-linkage lengths.
+We observe that absolute coherence is not achievable in general for finite linkage lengths, unlike in Grima's model, where the latter vanish.
+Furthermore, the only way for our model to detect behavior in which a single conformational domain is observed throughout the array is to include a delocalized effective potential with a non-negligible intensity.
+This is consistent with the findings in Ref. \citenum{AlbersteinSuzukiPaesaniEtAl2018} that the free energy of the solvent is appreciably sensitive to the configuration of the lattice.

-Finally, we explored the auxetic capabilities of the structures.
-We determined that this geometric configuration always yields a negative Poisson\rq{}s ratio.
-However, the presence of collisions allows for deformations that decrease the average value of the strain-strain ratio, thus producing a departure from ideal auxeticity.
-Nevertheless, this is expected for inhomogeneous materials\cite{Ting2005}.